parsatahmasebi/parsatahmasebi/README.md

 -Hi, I’m @parsatahmasebi.
-I recently graduated from UC, Irvine's Master of Science in Business Analytics.
+I recently graduated from UC, Irvine's Master of Science in Business Analytics program.

 -I’m interested in utilizing data science and machine learning to create and further develop high quality products and services to make people's life easy.